saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Data Classes
 - Give default methods like to String(), equals(), hashCode(), copy() etc.
+- Data classes/objects are called **Java beans**.
+They just hold the data.
 - Data classes are classes designed specifically for holding data, and they come with some powerful data manipulation benefits.
 - Data classes provide implementations for toString, equals, and hashCode functions that may work better for your project.
 - They provides `toString()` etc method for properties declared in Coordinate’s `primary constructor`.